yak32/glw_profiler/README.md

 ### Performance
 Traces are collected in memory, saved after profiling into a json file.
+Size of a trace structure is 28 bytes (VS 2017, 32bit build)

 ### Tests
  Run cmake on CMakeLists.txt in tests folder.